Jeanne Hébuterne: Loving Modigliani – A Novel by Linda Lappin

 The other thing that intrigued me was Jeanne’s change in status over the years, her afterlife – her artworks now bring hefty sums at auctions, when before she was just a nobody.
 I wanted to write about her afterlife as much as about her life.
 So I added a character sort of based on myself – the researcher who goes to France in the 1980s and stumbles upon Jeanne and her diary….

-Your background is as a writer, yet your works gravitate toward artists and history – where does this interesting combination stem from?
+NW: Your background is as a writer, yet your works gravitate toward artists and history – where does this interesting combination stem from?

-When I was in college, I lived in Florence with an artist boyfriend who was connected to a well known print studio there.
+LL: When I was in college, I lived in Florence with an artist boyfriend who was connected to a well-known print studio there.
 We were poor students, living in a bare flat, but surrounded by his friends, all of whom were visual artists working in different media, in an international environment.
-I found it all very exciting, and I envied artists because their work is so much an “external manifestation” which others can share – simply by looking.
+I found it all very exciting, and I envied artists because their work is so much an “external manifestation” that others can share – simply by looking.
 But writing is solitary, and so much is in your head, and your connection is always with a solitary reader.
 There is just something so immediate about a painting or a sculpture or performance.
 When you experience a work of visual art, you don’t have to filter it the same way you do a text.
 As for history – I think it was coming to Europe at a young age and falling in love with old things – old buildings, etc.

-I LOVE THIS QUESTION.
-Yes, indeed, I do see setting as a character, as an intelligent energy interacting with characters and readers.
+LL: I LOVE THIS QUESTION.
+Yes, indeed, I do see the setting as a character, as an intelligent energy interacting with characters and readers.
 I am fascinated by place-writing… My novels all started with a strong connection to a place.
 Loving Modigliani started with a photo I took outside Modigliani’s studio, through a grate looking inside.
 There was something haunting in that picture – and my novel sprang from that seed… I believe that places inhabit us as we inhabit them.
 An important part of my research was of course just wandering the streets of Montparnasse, and guessing at what took place hidden within those walls, and behind those closed doors, seeking sparks of their past presence in hopes of rekindling their lives.
 And that is all bound up with how places whisper to us when we open our ears.